bplaat/ccontinue/README.md

 ```

 ### The transpiler options
 This needs a lot of work, so to learn more about the language compile some code and see the generated C code.
+With the `-d` option you can generate print statements when an new class is created an when freed.
 The transpiler will always create one header file and one C code file:
 ```
 $ ./bc.py test.bc
 $ ls
-test.bc test.h test.c    <-- The generated files
+test.bc test.h test.c    # <-- The generated files
 ```

 ## License